Best Family Dog in Australia

 Greyhounds are low maintenance & sweet natured

-You might not immediately think of greyhounds when you think of inner-city living, but these lanky dogs take up surprisingly little room and quickly become accustomed to indoor life.
-They have a tendency to be couch potatoes and are very happy to watch TV with their families over running around at the park.
-Of course, like every other dog, they do need exercise, but their lazy nature makes them well suited to apartment living.
+You might not immediately think of greyhounds when you think of inner-city living, but these long boys take up surprisingly little room.
+They tend to be couch potatoes and are very happy to watch TV with their families before the zoomies kick in!
+Of course, like every other dog, they do need exercise.

 Dachshund’s are fun loving & perfect for young couples